tgrants/musestore-migrate/README.md

 > * Make sure the tables have been created beforehand.
 > * Always create a backup of your database before running the insert statements.
 > * There are no checks for SQL injections.
 Only use trusted input files.
 Check output before running it.
+> * When using a release, make sure you read its README.
+It could be different from the last commit.

 ## Options